rcmdnk/chatgpt-prompt-wrapper/README.md

 #### How to write the configuration file

-The configuration file is written in the TOML format.
+The configuration file is written in the [TOML format](https://toml.io/en/).

-Subcommand is defined as the top table name.
+You can define a command as the top table name.

+`global` is the special table to define global options, which are enabled for all commands if the command does not have the corresponding options.

 The options for each table can be:

 - `description`: Description of the command.
-- `chat`: Set `true` to make the command chat mode (default is ask mode, only one exchange).
+- `chat`: Set `true` to switch to `chat` mode (default is `ask` mode, only one exchange).
-- `show_cost`: Set `true` to show cost at the end of the command.
+- `show_cost`: Set `true` to show the cost at the end of the command.
-- `model`: The model to use. (default: "gpt-3.5-turbo")
+- `model`: The model to use (default: "gpt-3.5-turbo").
 - `max_tokens`: The maximum number of tokens to generate in the chat completion.
-Set 0 to use the max values for the model. (default: 0)
+Set 0 to use the maximum values for the model. (default: 0)
-- `min_max_tokens`: The minimum of max_tokens for the completion when max_tokens = 0. (default: 200)
+- `min_max_tokens`: The minimum of `max_tokens` for the completion when `max_tokens = 0`. (default: 200)
 - `tokens_limit`: The limit of the total tokens of the prompt and the completion.
-Set 0 to use the max values for the model. (default: 0)
+Set 0 to use the maximum values for the model. (default: 0)
 - `temperature`: Sampling temperature (0 ~ 2). (default: 1)
 - `top_p`: Probability (0 ~ 1) that the model will consider the top_p tokens.
-Do not set both temperature and top_p in the same time. (default: 1)
+Do not set both temperature and top_p at the same time. (default: 1)
 - `presence_penalty`: The penalty for the model to return the same token (-2 ~ 2). (default: 0)
 - `frequency_penalty`: The penalty for the model to return the same token multiple times (-2 ~ 2). (default: 0)
 - List of `messages`: Dictionary of message, which must have `role` ('system', 'user' or 'assistant') and `content` (message text).